rafaelalmeida12/Backend-test/README.md

 |   500   |   Internal Server Error   |  means the server is not ok, wait some minutes or call the developers          |

+## Tools - Versions

+* Ruby - 2.6.1
+* Rails - 5.2.2
+* mariadb - lastest:10.2

+you can see more about the tools and versions into [Gemlock](Gemfile.lock) file

 ## Products

 ##### Catching all products